AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 - With CoreXY, 45 degree motions only use one motor.
     - This can sometimes lead to better surface quality.
 Patterns can sometimes occur when both motors are in use.
 ## Cons
-- Rear seams *don't tend to align nicely on rounded corners*, so it's a compromise.
+- Rear seams *don't tend to align nicely on rounded corners.*

     - ![](Images/ScatteredSeam.png)
     - I usually try to orient the sharpest corner to the rear of the place.
     - For objects with only rounded corners, I will sometimes manually place the seam.

+- Sometimes the seams can still be placed oddly.
+Have a quick look at the gcode preview before printing.

 Manual seam placement will **always** have the best results.
 This method is a compromise to save myself a lot of manual work for plates with large numbers of parts.